Posted on: May 19, 2023

 0:04:41 – Pete Bingham

-place to support that Absolutely.
+Absolutely.
 You just can’t ignore it anymore.
 You can’t just say you know we’re just doing SEO, because if you assume by just doing SEO we’re talking traditional SEO, then you’ve not been really paying attention.
 So SEO brings traffic in.
 Good SEO brings traffic in.
 You know it.
 Climb up the search and all that, but you still need a good website to seal that deal.
 You know you bring people to your website and then they won’t convert because the UX is rubbish.

 But you know Google has been talking about this for years.
 It’s not a new thing.
 You know Google has expected websites to be of a certain quality for many years now and it only seems to be coming to a head now that people are going oh no, why is my traffic tanking?
-Why am I going down the search?
+Why am I going down the SERPs?
 Because people are now talking about this search experience, optimization and really UX and SEO do share the same goals to rise up the rankings, drive traffic and make money.
-They’re not an either or anymore.
+They’re not an either /or anymore.
 They are just one.

 0:06:54 – Rob Twells

-it more for B2C, b2b? is it more important on e-commerce websites, if you? had a part of money to spend as a marketing manager or marketing leader and you were managing, maybe, a B2B website, would you place as much importance on UX as you would, potentially, if you were running an e-commerce store, so to speak?
+And do you think it’s more for B2C, b2b? is it more important on e-commerce websites, if you? had a part of money to spend as a marketing manager or marketing leader and you were managing, maybe, a B2B website, would you place as much importance on UX as you would, potentially, if you were running an e-commerce store, so to speak?

 0:07:13 – Pete Bingham